Public Engagement Opportunities

 There's a multitude of opportunities to do public engagement or involve the public in your research, working in partnership with organisations outside of academia:

-- Explorathon - An annual celebration of research every September.
+- Explorathon - An annual celebration of research.
+In 2020 the event will take place on 27 November.

-- FameLab - Annual UK-wide science communication competition.
-Applications for 2020 are currently open.
+- FameLab - Annual UK-wide science communication competition

 - Glasgow Science Festival - Annual festival in June accepting proposals from researchers from all disciplines (not just science!) as part of their Adult, All Ages and Schools programmes.
 The proposal deadline is usually December, with festival delivery in mid-June.
 For more information, visit the website.